API gateway: Optimizing for Large Files and Messages

 Change the multiplication factor to a higher number than 1/2.
 Example 2/3 or 4/5

-For more information on this please see: https://ca-broadcom.wolkenservicedesk.com/external/article?articleId=12306
+For more information on this change, please see: https://knowledge.broadcom.com/external/article?articleId=12306

 Cluster-Wide Properties

-attachment.diskThreshold specifies the maximum size of a message attachment to store in memory before stashing it to disk.
-If a message attachment exceeds the size of this value then the attachment will be stashed to disk.
-This value should meet or exceed the maximum total size of any individual message attachments for MTOM or Soap With Attachments.
+attachment.diskThreshold: specifies the maximum size of a message attachment to store in memory before stashing it to disk.
+If a message attachment exceeds this value in size, the gateway saves the attachment to disk.
+This value should meet or exceed the maximum total size of any individual message attachments for MTOM or Soap with Attachments.

 Policy Changes

 In some circumstances, it may be necessary to change one or more service policies or global policy fragments to minimize the risk of globally increasing the maximum message and attachment thresholds.
-There are a few factors that are at play with respect to this behavior and what should be changed.
-The following items must be taken into consideration:
+A few factors are at play with respect to this behavior and that needs change.
+The following items are for consideration:

-3. Whether or not Perform WS-Security Processing is enabled for a particular service
+• Is Perform WS-Security Processing is enabled for a particular service?

-4. Whether or not the service policy acts upon the request or response message
+• Is the service policy acts upon the request or response message?

 If the service policy acts upon a request or response message that exceeds io.xmlMaxPartBytes then the request will fail.
 "Acts upon" includes but is not limited to: Any threat protection assertion, XPath evaluation, regular expression evaluation, message transformation.
-This limitation is overridden by using Limit Message Size assertion.
+The Limit Message Size assertion will overwrite this limit.
 The Gateway will enforce the message size on a per-service basis as long as that assertion is used.
 The assertion is overridden by enabling "Perform WS-Security Processing..." within the Service Properties dialog.
 If this is enabled then io.xmlMaxPartBytes overrides the value of Limit Message Size assertion.
 This occurs because the WS-Security processing specified above occurs before the service policy itself (and before Limit Message Size would take over as the authority).

 Below are some examples to illustrate the interaction of these changes:

-3. If a Gateway will always handle large messages and inspect, evaluate, or transform the request or response--regardless of the published service being consumed--then?set io.xmlMaxPartBytes to an adequately large number.
+• If a Gateway will always handle large messages and inspect, evaluate, or transform the request or response--regardless of the published service being consumed—then set io.xmlMaxPartBytes to an adequately large number.

 Listen Ports